KittyGiraudel/sass-guidelines/index.md

 The problem with selector nesting is it ultimately makes code more difficult to read.
 Because one has to mentally compute the resulting selector out of the indentation levels, it is not always quite obvious what the CSS will end up being.

 This statement is getting even truer when selectors get longer and references to the current selector (`&`) more frequent.
-At some point, the risk to lose track and not being able to understand what's going anymore is so high that it is not worth it.
+At some point, the risk to lose track and not being able to understand what's going on anymore is so high that it is not worth it.

 To prevent such a situation to happen, we **avoid selector nesting except for pseudo-classes and pseudo-elements**.
 These are the only cases where nesting is allowed, and even recommended.